Get inspiration for your Wil Animals theme to use in your classroom or for fun learning at home!

 Grab these fun African Wild Animals resources!

 This week was week one of our Wild Animal theme!
-I do love this theme, there is so much one can do to make learning fun, so here is a few ideas:
+I do love this theme, there is so much one can do to make learning fun, so here are a few ideas:

-The paper plate and pasta lion was easy!
+The paper plate and pasta lion were easy!
 Sticking down the pasta as the mane, and then(when dry) painting it!

 The giraffe handprint craft also involved some steps.
-As the kids arrived the morning, I painted their hands so that by craft time(an hour later) it were dry.
-They had to add the neck and head, and the spots was done with their fingers that pressed into DIY stamp pads(see below).
+As the kids arrived in the morning, I painted their hands so that by craft time(an hour later) they were dry.
+They had to add the neck and head, and the spots were done with their fingers pressed into DIY stamp pads(see below).
 Later the day, when it dried, they only added the rest of the picture by drawing it with crayons/pencils.
 These pictures went onto the Art Brag Wall in class for the next week.